Create a custom JMX Monitor in SAM

 - To set up target servers for monitoring, see Configure Java application servers and JVMs for SAM monitoring.

-- The JMX Monitor supports Orion agents for Windows, Linux, and AIX.
-For Linux servers, see Configure Linux/Unix systems for monitoring by the Orion agent in SAM.
+- The JMX Monitor supports Orion Platform agents for Windows, Linux, and AIX.
+For Linux servers, see Configure Linux/Unix systems for monitoring by the Orion Platform agent in SAM.

-Agentless and Orion agent for Windows polling use the JMX Bridge Service but Linux-based JMX queries run locally through the Orion agent itself.
+Agentless and Orion Platform agent for Windows polling use the JMX Bridge Service but Linux-based JMX queries run locally through the Orion Platform agent itself.
 For details, see this THWACK post.

 - (Recommended) To monitor Apache Tomcat servers, use a template that includes a Tomcat Server monitor, such as the Tomcat Server template.